GutMutCode/GutMutCode/README.md

 - 👋 Hi, I’m @GutMutCode
 - 👀 I’m interested in EVERY Creative Things
-- 🌱 I’m currently learning Elixir lang & Phoenix Framework & PostgreSQL
+- 🌱 I’m currently learning C/C++ & ROS/RTOS
+- I love fault-tolerant concept for developer experience!
-- 💞️ I’m looking to collaborate on PirateSoftware
+- 💞️ I’m looking to collaborate on PirateSoftware, ThePrimeagen and Team Jupyter.
 - 📫 How to reach me (gutmutcode on Gmail, Youtube, Instagram and TikTok)

 <!---